Forage fish: Schooling

-Forage fish compensate for their small size by forming schools.
-These sometimes immense gatherings fuel the ocean food web.
-Most forage fish are pelagic fish, which means they form their schools in open water, and not on the bottom (benthic fish) or near the bottom (benthopelagic fish).
-They are short-lived, and go mostly unnoticed by humans, apart from an occasional support role in a documentary about a great ocean predator.
-While we may not pay them much attention, the great marine predators are keenly focused on them, acutely aware of their numbers and whereabouts, and make migrations that can span thousands of miles to connect with them.
-After all, forage fish are their food.
+Forage fish are small, short-lived species that often form large schools.
+These groups play an important role in the marine food web by transferring energy from plankton to larger organisms.
+Most forage fish are pelagic fish, meaning they live in the open sea (pelagic zone) rather than the sea floor (benthic zone).
+Due to their high abundance, they act as a primary food source for many predators, prompting these predators to migrate long distances to locate and feed on forage fish populations.

 Herring are among the most spectacular schooling fish.
 They aggregate together in huge numbers.
 Schools have been measured at over four cubic kilometres in size, containing about four billion fish.
 These schools move along coastlines and traverse the open oceans.
 Herring schools in general have very precise arrangements which allow the school to maintain relatively constant cruising speeds.
 Herrings have excellent hearing, and their schools react very fast to a predator.
 The herrings keep a certain distance from a moving scuba diver or cruising predator like a killer whale, forming a vacuole which can look like a doughnut from a spotter plane.
 The intricacies of schooling is far from fully understood, especially the swimming and feeding energetics.
 Many hypotheses to explain the function of schooling have been suggested, such as better orientation, synchronized hunting, predator confusion and reduced risk of being found.
 Schooling also has disadvantages, such as excretion buildup in the breathing media and oxygen and food depletion.
 The way the fish array in the school probably gives energy saving advantages, though this is controversial.

 On calm days, schools of herring can be detected at the surface a mile away by little waves they form, or from several meters at night when they trigger bioluminescence in surrounding plankton.
 Underwater recordings show herring constantly cruising at high speeds up to 108 cm per second, with much higher escape speeds.

 They are fragile fish, and because of their adaptation to schooling behaviour they are rarely displayed in aquaria.
 Even with the best facilities aquaria can offer they become sluggish compared to their quivering energy in wild schools.